Kelojonjon/SigilEngine/Readme.md

 **auto_forward**

-- Writes locally, then forwards automatically to the host
+- Writes locally, then forwards automatically to the next host
 - Enables chaining small canvases into a final buffer

 **resize**